guildenstern70/ElixirLearn/README.md

 ## Setup

-To run this program you to setup an Erlang+Elixir environment, as it is described here: https://elixir-lang.org/install.html
+To run this program you to need setup an Erlang+Elixir environment, as it is described here: https://elixir-lang.org/install.html

 ### Download dependencies